yomajs/yoma/CONTRIBUTING.md

 ##### Where Things Are

-- The main website is at https://nexusjs.org
+- The main website is at https://yoma.dev
-- The website is powered by [Gatsby](https://gatsbyjs.org)
-- The website is deployed to Netlify
-- The website source lives under `/website`
+- The website source lives under `/docs`
-- The Documentation source lives under `/website/content`
+- The Documentation source lives under `/docs/pages`
-- You should not touch website source other than content.
-It is managed by the Prisma web team.

 ##### Deployment